AnthonyS-7/Zugbot/README.md

 # Usage

 To start a new game, choose the desired settings in config.py, and then run main.py.

-If the bot needs to be restarted without resetting the game, this can be done with restore.py.
+The bot will save the gamestate every so often (the exact timing is decided in config.py).
+If you would like to restart the bot from the last save point, you can do so with restore.py.